cloudlace/vuetify-dialog-promise/README.md

 A Vue plugin with a Promise API for [Vuetify](https://www.npmjs.com/package/vuetify) dialogs and snackbar notifications.

-Intended to be as straightforward to use as native modal browser dialogues, with the look and feel of Vuetify widgets and sufficient flexibility to cover most use cases.
+Intended to be as straightforward to use as native browser dialogues, with the look and feel of Vuetify widgets and sufficient flexibility to cover most use cases involving straightforward alerts, notifications, confirmations, and prompts.

 Adds the following methods to the Vue instance:

 * `$alert( message )`
     - An alert dialog.
 Returns Promise, resolved when the user accepts it.
-    - `message` can be a string or an object with properties `{ text, title?, dialogMaxWidth?, acceptText?, cancelText? }` where `title` becomes the dialog title, `text` becomes the message to display, and the other properties control the appearance and behaviour of the dialog (see "Configurable properties" below).
-Applies to `$confirm` and `$prompt` also (see below).
+    - `message` can be a string, in which case it is displayed in a plain dialog with an "Accept" button, or an object with any properties including `{ text, title?, dialogMaxWidth?, acceptText?, cancelText? }` where `title` becomes the dialog title, `text` becomes the message to display, and the other properties control the appearance and behaviour of the dialog (see "Configurable properties" below).
+Also applies to `$confirm` and `$prompt` (see below).
 * `$confirm( message )`
     - A confirmation dialog.
 Returns Promise, resolved if the user accepts it, rejected if the user cancels it.
 * `$prompt( message )`